rahul-gharat/dronahq-docs/docs/reference/controls/markdown-editor.md

 ### Static Data Options

-To display static data alredy in a Markdown Editor control, you can use the Bind Data option.
+To display static data already in a Markdown Editor control, you can use the Bind Data option.

 The Bind Data option must be specified as markdown formatted string.
 For example: